Greek cruiser Elli (1912): History

 She was originally one of three cruisers of the ill-fated Chao Ho class.
 The Chinese government had ordered her as the Fei Hong (飛鴻 (Flying Swan, Féi Hóng, Fei Hung)); however, the Nationalist revolution in 1912–13 resulted in the Chinese government cancelling the purchase.
 New York Shipbuilding in the United States completed her in 1914 and sold her to Greece, which purchased her as part of its program of naval expansion after the Balkan Wars.

-Elli saw action during World War I. Initially, Greece followed a course of neutrality, with the Prime Minister Eleftherios Venizelos favoring the Entente and pro-German King Constantine I advocating neutrality.
+Elli saw action during World War I. Initially, Greece followed a course of neutrality, with Prime Minister Eleftherios Venizelos favoring the Entente and pro-German King Constantine I advocating neutrality.
 This dispute eventually led to a deep political conflict, known as the "National Schism".
-In November 1916, in order to apply pressure on the royal government in Athens, the French confiscated the Greek ships.
+In November 1916, to apply pressure on the royal government in Athens, the French confiscated the Greek ships.
 They continued to operate with French crews, primarily in convoy escort and patrol duties in the Aegean, until Greece entered the war on the side of the Allies in June 1917, at which point they were returned to Greece.
 Subsequently, the Greek Navy took part in the Allied operations in the Aegean.

 In 1920 she underwent a reconstruction in France, along with the armored cruiser Georgios Averof, during which she obtained modern anti-aircraft armament and the equipment to carry and lay 100 sea mines.

-In the disastrous Asia Minor Expedition, the future King Paul of Greece was a sub-Lieutenant on board Elli and witnessed the evacuation of Smyrna in September 1922.
+In the disastrous Asia Minor Expedition, the future King Paul of Greece was a sub-lieutenant on board Elli and witnessed the evacuation of Smyrna in September 1922.